BielBdeLuna/RBDoom3BFG-mirrored/README.txt

+this is a repo for storing my modifications check out the other Repo for an up-to-date work

     ____   ____   ____                           _____  ____   ______ ______
    / __ \ / __ ) / __ \ ____   ____   ____ ___  |__  / / __ ) / ____// ____/
   / /_/ // __  |/ / / // __ \ / __ \ / __ `__ \  /_ < / __  |/ /_   / / __